martimsaunders/martimsaunders/README.md

-👋 Hi there, I'm Martim Saunders
+# 👋 Hi there, I'm Martim Saunders

-🎓 I'm a student at [42 Lisboa](https://www.42lisboa.com), currently diving deeper into software development and advancing through new projects in the 42 curriculum.
+🎓 I'm a student at [42 Lisboa](https://www.42lisboa.com), currently exploring the depths of software development.
+💻 I enjoy learning how things work under the hood.
+🚀 Moving toward the next milestones in the 42 curriculum.

+---

-🧠 About Me
+### 🧠 About Me
 - ⚙️ Experienced with: `C`, `Makefile`, `bash`, `git`, `linux`
 - 🌱 Currently focused on learning **low-level programming** and **UNIX systems**
 - 🎯 Goal: To keep growing as a software developer while discovering my true area of interest

+---

-📂 42 Projects
+### 📂 42 Projects
 | Project | Description | Status |
 |----------|--------------|--------|
 | [libft](https://github.com/martimsaunders/libft) | Reimplementation of common C library functions | ✅ Completed | 125%